stelligent/cfn_nag/README.md

 `--blacklist-path` command line argument, cfn-nag will NEVER return violations from those particular rules specified in the file.

-The blacklist will trump the profile in case a rule is specified in both.
+In case a rule is specified in both, the blacklist will take priority over the profile, and the rule will not be applieed.

-The format follows.
-The only two salient fields are `RulesToSuppres` and the `id` per item.
-The `reason` won't be interpreted by cfn-nag, but it is recommended to justify why the rule should never be applied.
+The format is as follows.
+The only two salient fields are `RulesToSuppress` and the `id` per item.
+The `reason` won't be interpreted by cfn-nag, but it is recommended to justify and document why the rule should never be applied.

 ```yaml
 ---